allan-tulane/sp25-assignment-03-trick491/answers.md

 2.

-a. coin denominations D = [1, 4, 5] and target amount N = 8, the greedy algorithm picks 5 and three 1s (4 coins), but the optimal solution uses two 4s (only 2 coins).
+a. coin denominations D = [1, 4, 5] and target amount N = 8, the greedy algorithm picks 5 and three 1s, 4 coins, but the optimal solution uses two 4s, two coins.

 b.
 This problem exhibits optimal substructure since it builds the solution to the overall problem by solving smaller, simpler subproblems.